More Than 217 Million Active Registrations Currently on Do Not Call List

 - The number of entities accessing the Registry by fiscal year; and

-- An appendix on registration and complaint figures by state and area code.
+- An appendix on registration and complaint figures by consumer state and area code.

-During the past year, the FTC has continued to receive large numbers of consumer complaints about robocalls.
-At the beginning of the fiscal year, in October 2012, the FTC received 234,871 robocall-related complaints.
-This number varied by month, ranging between a low of 146,845 complaints in June 2013 and a high of 234,871 in October 2012.
+During the past fiscal year, the FTC has continued to receive large numbers of consumer complaints about robocalls.
+The number of complaints varied by month, ranging between a low in October of 85,167 and a high of 184,876 in August 2014.

 Information for Consumers